Spatial asymptotics and equilibria of heat flow on $\mathbb{R}^d$: Some basic nonlinear theory

 For a proof of this result, see the proof of Theorem 1.4 and Theorem 1.5 in Chapter 6 of \cite{Pazy}.
-The proof of the last statement of Proposition \ref{pr:local-existence-uniqueness} follows from \cite[Theorem 2.4.1, Corollary 2.5.4]{Zheng}.
 In the case when $A$ is a generator of an {\em analytic} semigroup and $F$ is independent of $t$ the mild solution in Proposition \ref{pr:local-existence-uniqueness} has additional regularity.
 More specifically, we have the following

 \begin{Prop} Suppose $A$ is a closed, densely defined operator on $X$ that generates an analytic semigroup $\{S(t)\}_{t\ge 0}$ satisfying \eqref{def:S-quasibounded} and $F : X\to X$ is independent of $t$ and satisfies the Lipschitz condition \eqref{local-Lipschitz} (with Lipschitz constant $L$ independent of $T$).
 Then, for every $u_0\in X$ the mild solution $u\in C([0,T_{\rm max}),X)$ from Proposition \ref{pr:local-existence-uniqueness} belongs to $C^1((0,T),X)$, $u(t)\in D_X(A)$ for any $t\in(0,T_{\rm max})$, and it satisfies \eqref{eq:Lipschitz-parabolic}. \end{Prop}